hawkkiller/personal_site/content/posts/unleashing-the-power-of-flutter-themes/index.md

   // copywith
   // lerp (for animations)
 }

+// and use it in your app
+final themeData = THemeData(
+  extensions: [
+    ColorsExtension(
+      black: Color(0xFF000000),
+      white: Color(0xFFFFFFFF),
+      grey: Color(0xFF9E9E9E),
+    ),
+  ],
+);
 ```

 __Theme Extensions__ are another delightful step up from the previous approach.
 They are akin to __color containers__, but with native support.
 As a result, you can enjoy those fancy animations when switching between themes at no extra cost.
 However, this method does require a fair bit of boilerplate code.
+Let's move to the color system!

-## Material color system
+## Material Color System

 {{< figure src="https://lh3.googleusercontent.com/G_2Z3lRMdADfzbQyJZcZFAv61QpImyb9OhdmEpu_lAaxgPa01iY-QHPhIgCbkqPQTn9C4Jwzr2OufMQSmPcwJnmSdkmpmix_8HSrctOUjVo=s0" >}}

-Material color system is a snazzy naming convention that enables you to define a set of colors used in the Material Design system.
-This method is highly flexible and makes it a cinch to change your app's color scheme.
+The Material color system, part of Google's Material Design language, offers a collection of guidelines and best practices for utilizing colors in your app.
+This highly adaptable system simplifies the process of crafting your app's color scheme while ensuring a visually appealing and consistent appearance.

 There's a treasure trove of theory on the Material color system, but we won't dive too deep here.
 In a nutshell, it's all about deterministic color definitions: